-London received more FinTech investments than the other major European cities combined since 2014.
+- London received more investment in FinTech than the other major European cities combined.

-- Unlike Dublin, cities such as Amsterdam, Barcelona and Copenhagen are early-stage focused with less than 30% of deals valued over $1m.
+- Unlike Dublin cities such as Amsterdam, Barcelona and Copenhagen see less than 30% of deals valued above $1m.

 - Berlin and Paris have both seen increases in their funding YoY since 2014.